GEOS-ESM/swell/docs/platforms/discover/installing_swell_uv_venv.md

 9) Now, work on SWELL.
 Any changes you make to the SWELL source code will be automatically applied to the install (because it's an editable install); no need to manually reinstall.

 #### Resuming work from a previous SWELL installation:
-1) Switch to your folder where SWELL is isntalled: `cd $NOBACKUP/swell-project/mybranch`.
+1) Switch to your folder where SWELL is installed: `cd $NOBACKUP/swell-project/mybranch`.
 2) Load all the modules that SWELL needs: `mod_swell`
-3) `source .venv/bin/activate`
+3) Activate the virtual environment: `source .venv/bin/activate`.
+You may also use the full path: `source $NOBACKUP/swell-project/mybranch/.venv/bin/activate`
 4) SWELL is ready!
 See [examples here](../../examples/description.md) on how to run SWELL.